Gergely Gulyás: Political career

-Partisan positions

-He was elected one of the four vice-presidents of the Fidesz party on 13 December 2015, holding the position until 29 September 2019.

-Gulyás became leader of the Fidesz parliamentary group on 2 October 2017, replacing Lajos Kósa.
+Following Fidesz's defeat in the 2026 Hungarian parliamentary election, news portal Telex.hu reported that Gulyás informed Orbán of his intention to resign from the National Assembly and leave politics on 14 April.
+According to Telex, Orbán urged him to stay and offered the position of parliamentary leadership of the party; Gulyás agreed on the condition that he would remain in office for no more than a year.
+Three months later, after the Magyar Government amended the Fundamental Law of Hungary to introduce a 12-year term limit for members of the National Assembly, Gulyás resigned in protest.
+Other Fidesz MNAs, such as Sándor F. Kovács, speculated that he had resigned due to his friendship with Magyar, feeling responsible for the latter's political rise.
+Other MNAs, speaking to Telex on condition of anonymity, argued that Gulyás left politics because he felt that continuing to participate was pointless when he would be removed by term limits in the next National Assembly term.

 Political stances

-On 13 January 2023 while the 2022 Russian invasion of Ukraine was raging, Gulyás stated that Hungary would decline to allow the transit of Leopard 2 tanks by NATO countries to Ukraine, "because it does not want to endanger ethnic Hungarians living in the Zakarpattia region of Ukraine."
+On 13 January 2023, amidst, Gulyás stated that Hungary would decline to allow the transit of Leopard 2 tanks by NATO countries to Ukraine, "because it does not want to endanger ethnic Hungarians living in the Zakarpattia region of Ukraine."
 The Hungarian publication Hirado published a video of the press conference on its website.

-On 23 March 2023, Gulyas said that of the ICC arrest warrant for the Russian president Vladimir Putin: "We can refer to the Hungarian law and based on that we cannot arrest the Russian President... as the ICC's statute has not been promulgated in Hungary."
+On 23 March 2023, Gulyás said that of the ICC arrest warrant for the Russian president Vladimir Putin: "We can refer to the Hungarian law and based on that we cannot arrest the Russian President... as the ICC's statute has not been promulgated in Hungary."
 He has further said that his government has not "formed a stance" in relation to the ICC arrest warrant.